-Freshman students are required to live on campus.
-This helps to create a sense of community among those attending the college and helps new students to adjust better to college life.
-Exceptions are granted, but married or older students seeking a waiver to this rule should send a letter of request to the Director of Student Services, Taylor Waters.
-About 82% of undergraduate students at the college live on campus.
+Freshmen and sophomores are required to live on campus.
+This helps create a greater sense of community among those attending the college and helps new students to adjust better to college life.
+Exceptions are granted to this requirement.
+In addition, we ask any freshman age 25 or older at the time of matriculation to find off-campus housing.
+If you are seeking a waiver, please send a letter of request to the Director of Student Services, Taylor Waters.

-All dorms are air-conditioned and non-smoking.
-Dorms are coed, usually by floor.
-There are eight dormitories: Humphreys Hall (1837), Chase-Stone House (1857), Paca Carroll House (1857), Pinkney Hall (1858), Randall Hall (1903), Campbell Hall (1954), Gilliam Hall (2004), and Spector Hall (2006).
+All residence halls are air-conditioned and non-smoking.
+Halls are coed, usually by floor.
+There are eight residence halls: Humphreys Hall (1837), Chase-Stone House (1857), Paca Carroll House (1857), Pinkney Hall (1858), Randall Hall (1903), Campbell Hall (1954), Gilliam Hall (2004), and Spector Hall (2006).
 Typically, students will be placed in a standard double sized room with a roommate.
 Typical freshman houses are Humphreys, Randall, Campbell (coed by floor) and Paca (coed by room).
 Students with special needs and accommodations may be able to request a single room through Student Services.

 Freshmen have at least one roommate.
 Assignments are made through responses to a questionnaire completed over the summer.
 The housing questionnaire will ask about the student’s living habits, personal preferences, and personality and match them with students who might be a good fit.
 Once roommate assignments have been made—usually in early August—the Director of Student Services will provide the names and contact information of roommates (who give permission for this information to be released).
-You will be given your dormitory and room assignment on registration day.
-Dorm rooms are open for students to move in after registration.
+You will be given your residence hall and room assignment on registration day.
+Residence hall rooms are open for students to move in after registration.